• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 3. Don’t Expect Human Content from AI

 The debate about whether AI will eventually be able to replicate human tones and inflection is evolving by the day.
-In fact, many AI tool creators have created add-ons to help “humanize” the AI content you are receiving.
-It’s nice that the issue is on the radar of society and the AI creator community, but for now your team should have the final say on brand voice
+Many AI tool creators have created add-ons to help “humanize” the AI content you are receiving.
+Of course, better prompting makes a big difference too.

 4. Don’t Forget to Check for Tone and Context